Librarika/manual/docs/libraries.md

 You can change the payment information anytime.
 Please follow the below steps:

 * At first please go to `Dashboard -> Manage -> My Plan` section.
-* Then in the **Billing Information** section you will find Payment Method, please click on Access Order as shown below.
+* Then in the **Billing Information** section you will find Payment Method, please click on Access Order link as shown below.

 	![Billing info form](img/update-billing-info.png)